The apostles continued to face opposition for proclaiming the gospel. They also continued to experience the power of God.

 In Acts 5 the high priest and his associates are filled with jealousy.
 They have all of the apostles forcibly arrested.
 During the night an angel opened the prison gates and led them out.
 The angel told them:

 They didn't teach some of the message.
-They didn't teach just the parts of the message that they liked best.
-They didn't teach only what resonated with them.
+They didn't teach only the parts of the message that they liked best.
+They didn't teach what resonated with them.
 They didn't teach just the parts that made their hearers feel comfortable.

 They taught the whole message of this Life.